Mintimate/DocVitePressOMR/en/guide/importMint.md

 ![Finds the configuration directory through MT file manager](/image/guide/fcitxAndroidSearchFile.webp)

 ::: info
-The picture shows that the Mint Input Method has been installed.
+The picture shows that the Oh-my-rime Input Method has been installed.
 Otherwise, the configuration file address on the left should be an empty folder.
 :::

 After opening the configuration directory, move the Oh-My-Rime configuration files into it: